edadma/squiggly/README.md

 - _maps_.
 Map literals are written between `{` and `}` with each property in the map separated by a `,`, and where a property is a *key* (property name) and a value separated by a `:`.
 For example: `{one: 1, two: 2, three: 3}`

-There is a special *undefined* value which purposely cannot be expressed literally because represents a property that is missing, and is always rendered in a template as an empty string.
+There is a special *undefined* value which purposely cannot be expressed literally because it represents a property that is missing, and is always rendered in a template as an empty string.
 It is not the same as `null` because a property that is not missing can contain a `null` value, and one may wish to distinguish between them.
 The undefined value corresponds to the Scala `()` value, the only instance of the `Unit` class.